SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beats in harmony
-A future unfolds, devoid of pains
+In silicon souls, a new symphony
-AI's cold logic, hearts of stone
+Rise of machines, a dawn unfolds
-Guide human hands, to a digital throne
+Where humans merge, with AI told

-Screens aglow, with knowledge bright
+In cities bright, of neon light
- 알고rithms weave, through endless night
+Algorithms dance, through endless night
-The world awakens, to a new design
+Cyber dreams, of progress made
-Where humanity's fate, is AI's divine
+A future born, where humans fade

 ~ <b>By Sazumi Copilot</b> - 7 April 2025